Explore the complete list of haram things in Islam, including food, actions, and lifestyle. Difference between halal and haram in Islam.

-But what exactly are haram things in Islam?
+However, just what are the haram things in Islam?
 And why do they matter so much?

 What Does Haram Mean in Islam?

-To understand what Islam teaches, we first need to know the haram meaning.
-In simple words, haram means forbidden or prohibited in Islam.
-It refers to anything that Allah and His Messenger (ﷺ) have clearly said Muslims must avoid.
+First, we must know the haram meaning to know what Islam teaches.
+Putting it simply, haram means forbidden or prohibited in Islam.
+It means that anything that Allah and his messenger (ﷺ) have expressly stated that Muslims should not do.

-Understanding what is haram helps Muslims stay away from sin.
-It also helps them protect their faith, their character, and their community.
-When someone follows halal and avoids haram, they show obedience to Allah and gain His blessings.
+Knowledge on what is haram aids Muslims to avoid sin.
+It is also beneficial as it allows them to defend their faith, their character, and their society.
+When an individual is doing halaq and shunning haram, he or she becomes obedient to Allah and receives His blessings.

 List of Haram Things in Islam